madCode/madCode.github.io/_posts/2020-09-01-microblogging-an-experiment.markdown

 Obviously, there's more that can be automated here.
 Next steps:
 1. A cron job that will automatically run the script _and_ commit the new blog posts to master
 2. Think harder about drafts.
 Right now, there's no way to denote a file as being a draft.
-Maybe I gotta make a way...